Erasmus+ Data Privacy Information

 Is data transferred to a third country or to an international organization?

-- The data shared may be used by third parties solely for the purposes specified.
+• The data disclosed may be used by third parties solely for the stated purposes.

 How long will my data be stored?

-- Your data will be stored only until the purpose of data storage no longer applies, provided that no statutory retention periods or statutes of limitations that enable the legal pursuit of resulting claims prevent deletion (in this case, the processing of the data is restricted pursuant to Art.
+• Your data will be stored only until the purpose of data storage no longer applies, provided that no statutory retention periods or statutes of limitations that allow for the legal pursuit of resulting claims prevent deletion (in this case, the processing of the data is restricted in accordancte with Art.
 18 GDPR).

-- Exceptions are pbD (first and last name, date of birth, email address, nationality, gender, status group, scholarship data) and documents that are subject to a five-year retention requirement within the scope of reporting obligations to the National Agency for EU Higher Education Cooperation—the DAAD/European Commission for the Erasmus+ program.
+• Exceptions are personal data (first and last name, date of birth, email address, nationality, gender, status group, scholarship data) and documents that are subject to a five-year retention requirement within the scope of reporting obligations to the National Agency for EU Higher Education Cooperation—the DAAD/European Commission for the Erasmus+-program.

 Information on Data Collection and Processing for Erasmus+ Incoming Student Mobility